This easy Tres Leches Chocolate Cake is a wonderful dessert. Perfect for any celebration.

 I want to share this Tres Leches Chocolate Cake that I made for my husband's birthday a month ago.
-He had been asking for this Tres Leches Chocolate Cake variation for a while, but I never made or even heard about it before.
+He had been asking for this tres leches cake variation for a while, but I never made or even heard about it before.
 So, I created it for his birthday and it was a great idea.
 The result was a moist, rich and absolutely fantastic chocolate cake!

-- 2 1/2 cups all purpose flour
+- 2 ½ cups all purpose flour

-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 2 teaspoons baking powder

 - 5 large eggs

 - ½ teaspoon vanilla

 - ¾ cup sugar